NiclasCedermalm/dxa-fragment/README.md

 Setup the module in CMS by importing the provided content porter package (under cms/) into your SDL Tridion Sites CMS where DXA is installed.

-Compile the DXA module (there is variants for both .NET and Java) and install it the usual way into your DXA web application (add new JAR/DLL/Area etc).
+Compile the DXA module (there are variants for both .NET and Java) and install it the usual way into your DXA web application (add new JAR/DLL/Area etc).

 Branching model
 ----------------